Vilma and Vernon Forbes recently celebrated their 70-year anniversary while living at Corpus Christi Aged Care Residence, Clayton.

 They both have many fond memories of this time spent together, travelling simply, and without fuss: “It was a slice of bread spread with vegemite, tea and coffee and off we went.”

-Back in Australia, Vernon and Vilma often visited Vernon’s sister who lived Corpus Christi, where they thought the staff and atmosphere were lovely.
+Back in Australia, Vernon and Vilma often visited Vernon’s sister who lived at Corpus Christi Aged Care Residence in Clayton, where they thought the staff and atmosphere were lovely.

 Now, every morning Vilma and Vernon start their day at 5am with morning prayers, then spend the day watching documentaries together, as well as the cricket – they follow the English Cricket team, and chatting with other residents and staff.
 They then speak with their friends and family, and Vernon enjoys a siesta after lunch.